Zucchini soup is a real treat, especially when you pair it with unexpectedly bold southwester flavors. Make it in 30 minutes with Pampered Chef.

 For your next gathering, swap out your same old dinner rolls for this home baked pull-apart cheddar garlic bread.
 Stand back.
 Watch your guests gobble them up!

 Drunken Pumpkin Coffee (pronounce it drunkin punkin) kicks up your holiday gift wrapping.
 Brew a cup before you gift wrap, and you’ll be singing fa-la-la-la-la-la and enjoying your last minute holiday preparations.

 Deer camp casserole is one of those lazy weekend dishes.
 It’s perfect for Saturdays when my hubby is deer hunting since I never know exactly when he’ll walk back in the door–that depends on the success of the hunt.

-In case you haven’t noticed, I’ve been on a bourbon recipe kick the past few days.
+In case you haven’t noticed, I love to cook with bourbon.
 Today, I have an apple bourbon peanut cake recipe to share.

 It’s a cake so moist and delicious that nobody will know that it came from a box.
 The cake is rich from the bourbon (not extract, the real stuff!) and crisp from the apples.
 And, the peanuts?
 They add an interesting texture and great flavor.

 Love Pampered Chef?
 Then you’ll definitely love this PC Quick Cooker Recipe.
 Cheese, sausage, pepperoni pizza pasta.
 On the table in minutes!

 Pumpkin spice shortbread cookies are just the right balance of warm spice and slight sweetness.
 The flavors are complex and not overpoweringly sweet or pumpkiny.
 This means that even those who don’t like overpowered with pumpkin spice will enjoy this light, crisp cookie.

 Hearty vegetable and turkey chili is a delicious way to get that taste of chili you crave in the fall without the fat and calories of beef.